Cell Biology Group

 Anton M. Jetten, Ph.D.

-Our study of retinoic acid receptors led to the discovery of a number of novel transcriptional regulators: several orphan nuclear receptors, nuclear receptor-associated proteins (Project I), and the GLIS proteins (Project II).
+Anton M. Jetten, Ph.D., is Chief of the Immunity, Inflammation, and Disease Laboratory, head of the Cell Biology Group, and holds a secondary appointment in the NIEHS Epigenetics and Stem Cell Biology Laboratory.
+Work performed by members of the Cell Biology Group has led to the discovery of a number of novel transcriptional regulators: several orphan nuclear receptors, nuclear receptor-associated proteins (Project I), and the GLIS proteins (Project II).
 Subsequent studies revealed that these proteins play critical roles in the regulation of many physiological processes (development, immunity, metabolism), are implicated in several major human pathologies (e.g., asthma, fibrosis, autoimmune disease, diabetes, autism, cancer, metabolic syndrome, cystic kidney disease), provide a link between environment and genome, and offer therapeutic potential to intervene in these illnesses.

 Project I: Nuclear receptor signaling: Mechanism of Action, Physiological Functions, Roles in Disease, and Potential Therapy.